Apply AS9100D to Baking Cookies

 - Are the baking oven and the weigh-scale maintained and recalled for calibration on a regular basis?

-- Is a register maintained for the equipment to be calibrated.
+- Is a register maintained for the equipment to be calibrated?

-7.2 Ensure person’s doing work are competent:
+7.2 Ensure the people doing the work are competent:

 - Does the Baker and Assistant have experience making cookies and/or can they follow a recipe?